wayneeseguin/omni/docs/troubleshooting.md

-# FlexLog Troubleshooting Guide
+# Omni Troubleshooting Guide

-This guide helps you diagnose and resolve common issues with FlexLog.
+This guide helps you diagnose and resolve common issues with Omni.

 ## Common Issues